-Let’s Meat has created the first all-you-can-eat Korean barbecue in NYC—a concept that has proven popular in places like Los Angeles and Korea over the years.
+Let’s Meat has created the first all-you-can-eat Korean barbecue in Manhattan—a concept that has proven popular in places like Los Angeles and Korea over the years.
 According to Eater, the restaurant’s team decided to do this in “an effort to break the stigma of bad buffet dining with Korean tradition and an expansive menu of lesser-known cuts.”

 Regardless of the reason, we’re certainly not complaining!
 In the city, a night out for Korean barbecue can quickly rack up an expensive bill.

 However, if you’ve ever been to an AYCE you’ll know there are a few rules and Let’s Meat is no different.
 If you choose to dine here, a la carte ordering is not an option so you’ll have to be ready for AYCE.
 As usual to this dining style, you will not be able to take home leftovers and there will be a maximum time of 100 minutes for dining.
 Within the first 70 minutes you’ll be able to order as much meat as you’d like, and then spend the last 30 minutes to continue grilling and eating.

 There are two AYCE options to choose from, a premium and an original.
 The original is slightly cheaper (at $32.99) and includes 27 items: 17 proteins, six side dishes, and four vegetables.
 The premium choice (at $38.99) features all 27 items, but an additional 11 items which are made up of four side dishes, and seven proteins that include seafood.

 The manager of Let’s Meat, Hue Lee, hopes this system will become profitable by gaining repeat diners.